“I would prefer barley be fed to pigs than it be used to turn men into swine.”

 The Lark Distillery has seen substantial growth over the years, but the commitment to producing a quality Tasmanian Single Malt has stayed the same.
 Now situated in the heart of the famous Coal River Valley, the Lark site has grown to accommodate a 1800L Wash Still and a 500L Spirit Still, both running 7 days a week.

 Fresh water sphagnum peat is mined from Lark’s own peat bog in the Tasmanian Highland’s, transported to the distillery, and used every day to smoke our Australian sourced barley - which we use to brew our own wash on site.
 Oak casks are individually selected from Australia’s finest fortified producers to age our Single Malt spirit.
-The results is a rich and vicious spirit, with the house style of citrus on butterscotch, that makes up both our Classic Cask and Cask Strength Tasmanian Single Malt Whiskies.
+The results is a rich and viscous spirit, with the house style of citrus on butterscotch, that makes up both our Classic Cask and Cask Strength Tasmanian Single Malt Whiskies.

 Are you of legal drinking age in your country of residence?